JAMES ISHMAEL FORD

 Clinical Pastoral Education unit, 1990

-Shukke Tokudo (novice priest ordination), Oakland, California, 5 July, 1969, by Houn Jiyu Kennett, Roshi
+Shukke Tokudo (novice Zen priest ordination), Oakland, California, 5 July, 1969, by Houn Jiyu Kennett, Roshi

-Denkai/Denbo transmission (full ordination and authorization as a teacher), Mt Shasta, California, 2 May, 1971, Houn Jiyu Kennett, Roshi
+Denkai/Denbo transmission (full Zen priest ordination and authorization as a teacher), Mt Shasta, California, 2 May, 1971, Houn Jiyu Kennett, Roshi

 Ministerial Fellowship, Unitarian Universalist Association, 1991 (Final Fellowship in 1994)

 Dharma Heritage (recognition as a senior teacher in North American Soto Zen), 2004, Clatskanie, Oregon, Soto Zen Buddhist Association.
-(In 2012, served as doshi or principal celebrant at the fifth Dharma Heritage ceremony)
+(In 2012, James served as doshi or principal celebrant at the fifth Dharma Heritage ceremony.)

 Inka Shomei (final authorization as a koan Zen teacher), 6 August 2005, Needham, MA, by John Nanryu Ji'un-ken Tarrant, Roshi

-He has blogged as Monkey Mind for more than a decade, and is the featured speaker at the Empty Moon Zen YouTube channel.
+James has blogged as Monkey Mind for nineteen years, and is a featured speaker at the Empty Moon Zen YouTube channel.
+Recently James has started a spiritual newsletter, Unanswered Questions.

 Proudly powered by Weebly